y330/FragmentQR/index.md

 ### FAQ

-<b>Whats a Text Fragment?</b>
+**Whats a Text Fragment?**
-A text fragment is a snippet of text in a webpage that can be added to a URL to be highlighted and scrolled into view when opened.
+Text Fragments adds support for specifying a text snippet in the URL fragment.
+When navigating to a URL with such a fragment, the user agent can quickly emphasise and/or bring it to the user’s attention.

-** What browser will highlight the text fragment?**
+**
 Android, Linux) on Chromium 80+<p>
 <b>Scrolling:</b> iOS on Latest version of Google Chrome, must enable #shared-highlighting-ios on chrome://flags.<p>
 <a href="https://chromestatus.com/feature/4733392803332096#status" title="Check compatability of scroll to text fragment" target="_blank">Check current status</a>